How to Grow Tulips (Even With Deer): Planting, Protection, and Care Tips

 How to Fertilize Tulips

-A low-nitrogen fertilizer applied at planting and again in early spring when the shoots appear will support healthy growth.
-Avoid high-nitrogen fertilizers, which can encourage leaf growth at the expense of flowers.
-I like to use this organic fertilizer for spring flowering bulbs.
+Tulips benefit from a low-nitrogen fertilizer applied at planting and again in early spring when the shoots first appear.
+Avoid high-nitrogen fertilizers, which can encourage leafy growth instead of flowers.

 How to Cut Tulips

-If you plan to keep your tulips for next season, it’s best to cut the flower stem only but leaving the foliage intact.
-This allows the plant to continue photosynthesis and replenish the bulb’s energy stores for the next flowering cycle.
+However, if you want your tulips to return next year, it’s best to cut only the flower stem and leave the foliage in place.
+The leaves continue photosynthesis and help replenish the bulb’s energy for the following spring.

 close up of tulip pink perennial in the garden at sunset by stone wall